 Start by marking the positions of the finger holes.
 Hold the Xun as you would to play it, then lift your fingers one at a time and mark the positions with a small drill.
 Just create a light mark on the surface, don't drill out any of the holes.

-Before you can tune your Xun, you need to find out what key it's in.
-Play your Xun and find it's lowest note with your tuner, this is the instruments key.
+Before you can tune your Xun, you need to find out what key its in.
+Blow your Xun and find it's lowest note with your tuner, this is the instrument's key.
 Go to my fingering chart generator, select Xun in the first box, your Xun's key in the second.
 These are the notes you will tune to.

 The actual tuning process is a simple matter of opening out holes one at a time using a chromatic tuner to check the pitch.